Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Evidence for Lemma

-We have mentioned in Section \ref{sec:phi1andphi2} that even though Lemma \ref{prop:optimal_h} analyzes the regret upper bounds on part (1) and part (2) of the regret, the actual regret quantities have similar behaviors.
+We have mentioned in Section \ref{sec:phi1andphi2} that even though Lemma \ref{prop:optimal_h} analyzes the upper bounds on the regret from the two phases, the actual regret quantities from the two phases behave similarly.
+The regrets from the two phases are denoted as part (1) and part (2) in Appendix~\ref{SS.
+Regret Analysis}.
 We conduct the synthetic experiment with parameters $d_r = d_c = 100 = d$, $\rrank{} = 3$, $T = 2000$ (experiment parameter set b) described in Section \ref{sec:synth}) under 50 runs.
-From Figure \ref{fig:final_vs_h}, we can see that LRB(225, 1) with number of forced samples $f=225$ and filtering resolution $h=1$ gives the lowest regret 480.
+From Figure \ref{fig:final_vs_h}, we can see that \textsf{LRB}(225, 1) with number of forced samples $f=225$ and filtering resolution $h=1$ gives the lowest regret 480.
 If we single out the curve with $f=225$ and draw part (1) and part (2) of the regret separately, we end up with the two curves in Figure \ref{fig:225_part_1_2_vs_h}.
 In this figure, we can see that the two curves intersect at around $h =1.4$.
 When $h=1.4$, the total regret is 650.
 It is within factor of two of the lowest regret 480, which is what Lemma \ref{prop:optimal_h} Case 2 entails.